 I have observed anger and bitterness at the very coalface.

-It’s the kind of bitterness which is completely warranted, considering the trauma these victims undergo.
+It’s the kind of bitterness that is completely warranted, considering the trauma these victims undergo.

 One of the first things I noticed in clients was many of them had the same issues in common.

-I noticed the trauma of the abuse kept affecting people year after year.
+I noticed how the trauma of the abuse kept affecting people year after year.

-It’s well-known abuse victims are affected in incredibly serious ways, affecting their long-term physical and mental health.
+It is well-known that abuse victims are affected in an incredibly serious way – their long-term physical and mental health.

-I saw lots of victims didn’t get better.
+I saw lots of victims who didn’t get better.